 The memory your AI tools don't have.

-Every AI session your team runs produces decisions, discoveries, patterns.
+Every chat your team has with AI produces decisions, discoveries, patterns.
 Then it vanishes.
-Brainiac imports those conversations, turns them into team and project knowledge, and keeps them ready for the next chat.
+Brainiac captures those answers, turns them into team and project knowledge, and keeps them ready for the next prompt.

-Your team's AI conversations are invisible.To each other, and to the next session.
+Your team's AI conversations are invisible.To each other, and to the next chat.

 Conversations with AI assistants are your new intellectual capital, and they live in isolated windows.